All the answers to your questions in one place.

 A contestable claim is a life insurance policy that is less than two years old when the insured dies (based on the policy issue date or reinstatement date).
 When this type of a claim is filed, we make sure that the information on the application was true and correct when the policy was issued.
 This is an industry standard and a rule that all life insurance companies must follow.
 Assuming a policyholder supplied accurate information on the application, there should be nothing to worry about.

 The reason it can take so long is that we need certain information like the insured’s medical records.
 You can help us move things along by contacting medical providers directly and asking them to send us the information about the insured.
 In some cases, they may require you to fill out an additional authorization form specific to their office.

 Yes, you can.
-Once we receive the documents from you, you can call our customer service team at 1-866-440-4047 (Press 4), Monday – Friday, 8 AM to 6:30 PM CST, or Saturday, 8 AM to 12 PM CST.
-We'll automatically notify you by mail of your claim status or if we need more information from you.
+Once we receive the documents from you, you can call our customer service team at 1-866-440-4047 (Press 4), Monday – Friday, 9 AM to 5:30 PM EST. We'll automatically notify you by mail of your claim status or if we need more information from you.

 For your security, we currently only accept completed claims forms through the mail or fax.
 If you'd like to overnight your forms to us, you made do so at 777 Research Dr, Lincoln, NE 68521.

 Each beneficiary needs to submit an individual claim kit that includes all necessary paperwork.
 We’ll pay each beneficiary their proceeds separately as we receive the required claim documents from each of them.

 There are two different ways to do this.
 The first way is to contact the funeral home who provided the services.
 The second way is to order copies yourself.
 You can contact the state or local health department in the state or county that the individual resided in at the time of death.